-The Company also has a receivable of \$222,858 associated with the sale of Minera Candente which is payable over a period of 12 months.
+The Company has a receivable of \$78,385 associated with the sale of Minera Candente.
 Management considers that this receivable is recoverable, and that credit risk associated with this receivable is moderate.

-As at March 31, 2019, the Company's maximum exposure to credit risk is the carrying value of its cash and receivables.
+As at March 31, 2020, the Company's maximum exposure to credit risk is the carrying value of its cash and receivables.